-The power of social media and its impact on the mental health of young people were the focus of the 52nd Stavros Niarchos Foundation (SNF) Dialogues discussion, which took place on Friday, June 24 on the Greek National Opera Alternative Stage at the Stavros Niarchos Foundation Cultural Center.
-Audience members and speakers from every corner of the globe talked openly about the time they spend on social media, their own journeys in using it, and how a like or a comment can affect them.
+The power of social media and its impact on the mental health of young people were the focus of the 52nd Dialogues discussion, which took place on Friday, 24 June, on the Greek National Opera Alternative Stage at the Stavros Niarchos Foundation Cultural Center.
+Audience members and speakers from every corner of the globe talked openly about the time they spend on social media and how a like or a comment can affect them.

 Every time you get a like, your brain actually responds to it.
 It feels good.
-You get a charge After a while you, brain needs more and more dopamine Social media does have a positive when we are looking for community.
+You get a charge.
+After a while your brain needs more and more dopamine.
+Social media does have a positive when we are looking for community.
 However there is the dark side.
-We have studies that have shown, particularly during COVID, that young people under the age of 24 who use social media more than eight hours a day - it’s defined as problematic internet usage - can have ill effects.
+We have studies that have shown, particularly during Covid-19, that young people under the age of 24 who use social media more than eight hours a day - it’s defined as problematic internet usage - can have ill effects.
 Not on everyone; that’s the impressive part.
-It turns out that if you have an existing depression, or you have ADHD, it is toxic.
-It makes your symptoms much worse if you are on social media eight hours or more a day.”
+It turns out that if you have existing depression, or you have ADHD, it is toxic.
+It makes your symptoms much worse if you are on social media eight hours or more a day.

-The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through journalism nonprofit iMEdD (incubator for Media Education and Development).
+The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through the journalism non-profit organization iMEdD (incubator for Media Education and Development).

-*The opinions expressed by Dialogues participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by Dialogues participants, whether officially representing institutions and organizations or themselves alone, at events, in articles, or in other audiovisual media are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.